collective/icalendar/docs/maintenance.rst

 Links
 -----

-This section contains useful links for maintainers and contributors:
+This section contains useful links for maintainers and collaborators:

 - `Future of icalendar, looking for maintainer #360 <https://github.com/collective/icalendar/discussions/360>`__
 - `Comment on the Plone tests running with icalendar <https://github.com/collective/icalendar/pull/447#issuecomment-1277643634>`__